 What do we do if an asteroid is found to be on a collision course with Earth?
-At this point, the answer is not clear, so The Planetary Society has partnered with researchers to discover ways to protect Earth when we one-day find a dangerous space rock.
+At this point, the answer is not clear, so Planetary Society members and supporters in 2010 started funding new technologies that could protect Earth from a potentially dangerous space rock.

 The Planetary Society is working to decrease the risk of Earth being hit by an asteroid or comet.

 We worked with a team at the University of Strathclyde and the University of Glasgow in Scotland to study a new technique which uses concentrated light to gently move an asteroid—a project we called "Mirror Bees."
 Mirror Bees uses mirrors on several spacecraft swarming around an asteroid to focus sunlight onto a spot on the asteroid.
 As part of the initial Mirror Bees project, researchers found that lasers are more effective than mirrors and can be used from greater distances.
 So, the Mirror Bees project became "Laser Bees."

 Artist’s conception of Laser Bees spacecraft swarming around a dangerous asteroid (or in this case, it uses an actual image from Deep Impact of Comet Tempel 1 to represent the threatening object).

 Like Mirror Bees, Laser Bees involves a swarm of small spacecraft.
 Each carries a powerful laser that can be focused onto a tiny spot on the asteroid, vaporizing the rock and metal, and creating a jet plume of super-heated gases and debris.
 The asteroid would become the fuel for its own rocket, and slowly, the asteroid would move into a new trajectory.